gcallah/work/chaps/weber.md

 - Many Marxists did not like Weber's thesis because religion is supposed to be a mere superstructure that is the byproduct of economic conditions, and not their (even partial) cause.
-- Progressive protestants did not like his thesis, because it seemed to "blame" them for capitalism.
+- Progressive Protestants did not like his thesis, because it seemed to "blame" them for capitalism.
 - Liberal Catholics did not like his thesis, because it seemed to imply the Catholicism was somehow "backwards."
 - Secular liberals did not like his thesis, because liberalism was supposed to be the outcome of enlightenment rationalism, not "religious superstitions."